 In addition to the right to inherit from a spouse, there are a multitude of federal and state benefits bestowed on a surviving spouse.
 These benefits include protections from estate creditors , the right to social security benefits, the right to reside in the homestead of your spouse for your lifetime, the right to a family allowance, entitlement to retirement benefits, and much more.

-An individual who never formally married his deceased partner may be entitled to all the rights of a surviving spouse if he can show the relationship met the requirements of common law marriage.
+An individual who never formally married his deceased partner may be entitled to all the rights of a surviving spouse if he can show the relationship met the requirements of informal marriage.
 Because of the recognition of marriage equality across the country, this right extends to the same-sex couples.
 The many same-sex couples who have not had a formal marriage — either because it was prohibited at the time or they simply chose not to formally marry — may still be entitled to the rights of a surviving spouse upon a showing of a common law marriage.

 Questions about common law marriage, probate, or estate planning?
 Contact us.